In Abiquiu, New Mexico, conference facilities, lodging, three museums, trading post, gift shops, camping, hiking. visit site »

 Located on the Chama River, the village of Abiquiú was founded by Spaniards in the eighteenth century, built on top of the ruins of a prehistoric Tewa Pueblo still known today as P’efu.
 Archaeological evidence from Poe shú—a nearby ruin—suggests that the P’efu Indian community dates from the thirteenth century.

-Stunning red rock landscape made famous by Georgia O’Keeffe.
+Stunning red rock terrain made famous by Georgia O’Keeffe.
 Ghost Ranch retreat and educational center offers over 300 courses with world-class instructors in painting, writing, photography, archaeology, health and wellness, spirituality, music and more.

 MUST SEE, MUST DO